 CU NightRide Hours Sunday – Thursday until 12:15 a.m.
 Friday – Saturday until 1:15 a.m.

 CU NightRide Driver/Dispatchers take calls, coordinate rides and drive within the City of Boulder from sundown to 12:15/1:15 a.m.
 This is a Student Assistant I–II position working 12-20 hours per week.
 Student employees must be enrolled in at least six credit hours (undergrads) or three credit hours (grad students).
 Work-study is welcomed, but not required

 CU NightRide only operates within Boulder city limits.

 Rides must be requested through the TapRide app or by speaking with one of our dispatchers via phone at 303-492-SAFE (7233).

 Rides are served on a first-come, first-served basis.
 We are no longer able to schedule rides in advance.

-In an effort to maintain efficiency, Drivers will wait five minutes for your group.
-This time begins at first contact by the dispatcher.
-If you miss your ride, your ride will be cancelled, and you will have to reschedule a new one with the dispatcher.
+In an effort to maintain efficiency, drivers will wait five minutes for your group.
+If you miss your ride, your ride will be cancelled and you must request a new one.

-CU NightRide reserves the right to refuse to escort individuals who act in an unsafe manner, exploit the service, or harass personnel or their escorts.
-Acting in an unsafe manner includes, but is not limited to, refusing to follow an escort's safety instructions (i.e. not wearing a seat belt), possession of a weapon, being under the influence of drugs or alcohol, or violent or threatening behavior.
+CU NightRide reserves the right to refuse to escort individuals who act in an unsafe manner, exploit the service or harass personnel or their escorts.
+Acting in an unsafe manner includes, but is not limited to, refusing to follow an driver’s safety instructions (i.e. not wearing a seat belt), possession of a weapon, being under the influence of drugs or alcohol, or exhibiting violent or threatening behavior.
 In the event of refusal of service, our staff will make other safe transportation suggestions.
-If a person is refused service they may be banned from future use of the service and may face other disciplinary actions from CU.
+If a person is refused service, they may be banned from future use of the service and may face other disciplinary actions from CU.